Are We AWARE of Religious & spiritual Experiences in mental health crisis?

 We invited experts & collaborators to our NJ Coalition to bridge across the USA.

-Dr. Francis Lu will return to our coalition meetings to share the latest article to be published on MORAL injury.
+Dr. Francis Lu returns to our coalition to share the latest article on understanding MORAL injury.
+We aim to prevent MORAL injury specifically in caring for Spiritually Transformative Experiences.

-We got invited to present a 3-part series with First Responder Health.
+We get invited to present a 3-part series with First Responder Health across the USA.

 We issued a proposal to the State of New Jersey to include the religious & spiritual part of mental health crisis calls in 988 training.
 Our colleague Ernie Stevens asks why not have our faith-based leaders trained in what he calls hyper-religiosity.
 Prep for 720 Live short 1 1 Ernie Hyper Religiosity